SimpleAnnotate

 How to use

-Bounding Box Annotation (for images)
+Bounding Box Annotation (Images)

-1. Opening Files or Directories:
+1. Opening Files:

 2. Class Management:

-4. Saving Annotations:
+4. Saving Work:

 Video Bounding Box Annotation